youhengzhou/blog/content/posts/02 Consulting.md

 ---
-title: "How to Start a Consultancy Company"
+title: "How to start a consultancy company"
 date: "2023-09-23"
 # weight: 1
 # aliases: ["/first"]